andikanadi99/andikanadi99.github.io/README.md

 ---

 ## Contact & Support
-For further assistance, open an [issue on GitHub](https://github.com/andikanadi99/ascend-support/issues) or email us at **support@ascendapp.app**.
+For further assistance, open an [issue on GitHub](https://github.com/andikanadi99/Ascento-support/issues) or email us at **support@Ascentoapp.app**.
 We aim to respond within 24 hours.

-© 2025 Ascend, Inc. All rights reserved.
+© 2025 Ascento, Inc. All rights reserved.